camulos5/silva-exact-prime-counting/README.md

 # silva-exact-prime-counting
-A Rust implementation of the algorithm of Tomas Oliveira e Silva for exact prime counting
+A Rust implementation of the algorithm of Tomás Oliveira e Silva for exact prime counting

 When run from the command-line with 'cargo run --release' on a computer with Rust installed, this program prompts for an integer between 1 and 17.
 It will then output the exact number of primes below that power (e) of 10, that is _π(x)_ where _x_ is 10^e.
 Then the user is prompted for another integer.
 To break the loop and return to the command prompt, Ctrl+C.